-McKelvey School of Engineering Facilitator If you have met with both the instructor and the department chair, and you feel your situation still needs attention, your next step is to make an appointment to meet with Professor Roger Chamberlain, the facilitator for the McKelvey School of Engineering.
+McKelvey School of Engineering Facilitator If you have met with both the instructor and the department chair, and you feel your situation still needs attention, your next step is to make an appointment to meet with Professor Dennis Barbour, the facilitator for the McKelvey School of Engineering.

 The facilitator is a full-time faculty member designated to consider student grievances from a neutral prospective and is responsible to both the faculty of the School as represented by the Faculty Assembly and to the student body of the School as represented by the Engineering Student Council.
 The facilitator will attempt to help resolve the issue.

 If your grievance involves a faculty member from another School, your facilitator will advise the facilitator for that school of the complaint.
 In the process of addressing a grievance, the facilitator will make a brief written record of the grievance, including the names of the parties, the nature of the accusation, the responsive explanation of the faculty member, and the resolution of the case.

 In processing any type of grievance, the facilitator will strive to protect, to the greatest extent possible, the confidentiality of the complaint, but complete confidentiality cannot be guaranteed in every instance.
 The facilitator may be contacted at any time during the grievance resolution process for advice, direction, referrals to other sources of information or help, and mediation.